KingBain/WASM-Static-Page-Journey/README.md

 - Explore compatibility with larger datasets and offline-first scenarios.

 ## Acknowledgments
 This project was inspired by the potential of using WebAssembly and static file hosting to drastically reduce the cost and complexity of deploying web applications.

-Special thanks to ChatGPT for assisting with the JavaScript and SQLite integration.
+ChatGPT was used in assisting with the Python to JavaScript conversion.

----

-Try it out, and feel free to contribute to the project!